-THE MARJORIE M. AND IRWIN NAT PINCUS FELLOWSHIP
+THE MARJORIE M. AND IRWIN NAT PINCUS JEWISH SCHOLARS FELLOWSHIP

-The Pincus JRP Fellowship is group of 14 dynamic, intellectually-driven students, with a commitment to wrestling with what it means to be Jewish in our contemporary global society.
-Pincus Fellows engage in a semester of Jewish learning and exploration of Jewish life.
+The Pincus Scholars Fellowship is a group of 12 dynamic, intellectually-driven students, with a commitment to wrestling with what it means to be Jewish in our contemporary global society.
+Pincus Scholars engage in a semester of Jewish learning and exploration of Jewish life.
 Weekly seminars, led by Rabbi Gabe, will introduce students to the most contemporary manifestations of ancient Jewish wisdom and questions.
-Students will earn a stipend, and have access to a budget to further create Jewish life for themselves and their peer groups on campus.
+Students will have access to a budget to further create Jewish life for themselves and their peer groups on campus.

 Now accepting applications for the Fall 2020 Cohort.